-36 The key issues arising from the audit, as reflected in the above judgements, are as follows.
-Many of the recommendations from last year are still relevant and the themes have been repeated below, where appropriate.
+36 The key issues arising from the audit, as reflected in the above judgements, are as follows:

-Financial reporting
+Financial Reporting

-37 The Authority continues to perform well in respect of financial reporting although the score for this year has fallen when compared to the previous year (from a 4 to a 3).
+The Authority continues to perform well in respect of financial reporting although the score for this year has fallen when compared to the previous year.
 This reflects some adjustments required to the accounts to reflect new accounting treatments.
 However, the Authority was put forward as 'notable practice' for the summary financial information it produced and the approach and production of its annual report.

-Financial management
+Financial Management

-- 38 The Authority manages its finances well in line with its medium term financial strategy and has introduced a number of actions to provide greater transparency to the process and ensure an integrated planning process linking corporate and financial planning. - 39 In 2005/06 we reported that the Authority was developing more comprehensive reporting on and monitoring of asset use and further work is still needed on this area.
-There is also some further work to be done in aligning reporting on performance with key financial information which is also on-going.
-The authority is increasingly looking at benchmarking clubs and it is important that this information is used to inform financial management decisions.
+38 The Authority manages its finances well in line with its medium term financial strategy and has introduced a number of actions to provide greater transparency to the process and ensure an integrated planning process linking corporate and financial planning.
+In 2005/06 we reported that the Authority was developing more comprehensive reporting on and monitoring of asset use, but there has been no significant progress since prior year.